Connect with others who understand.

 Individuals with HER2-positive breast cancer may receive chemotherapy treatments, also referred to as chemo.
 Although targeted therapies are designed to recognize specific types of cancer cells, chemotherapy is a type of drug that is intended to kill any type of cancer cell.

-• TCHP — A taxane drug such as docetaxel (Taxotere), carboplatin (Paraplatin), trastuzumab (Herceptin), and pertuzumab (Perjeta)
+• TCHP — Docetaxel (Taxotere), carboplatin (Paraplatin), trastuzumab, and pertuzumab

-• AC-TH — Doxorubicin (Adriamycin), cyclophosphamide (Cytoxan), paclitaxel, and trastuzumab; paclitaxel and trastuzumab are specifically given after the first two drugs in this regimen
+• AC-TH — Doxorubicin (Adriamycin), cyclophosphamide (Cytoxan), paclitaxel, and trastuzumab — with paclitaxel and trastuzumab specifically given after the first two drugs in the regimen

 5. Hormone Therapy

-If you have breast cancer that is both HER2-positive and hormone receptor-positive (has either ER or PR), then you may receive both targeted therapies and hormone therapies.
-Hormone therapy medications include tamoxifen (Soltamox) and aromatase inhibitors.
+If you have breast cancer that is both HER2-positive and hormone receptor-positive (has either ER or PR), you may receive both targeted therapies and hormone therapies.
+Hormone therapy medications include tamoxifen (Soltamox) and aromatase inhibitors such as anastrozole (Arimidex).
 Hormone therapy may be given before or after surgery, alone, or with other treatments.
 This type of medication may be taken for five to 10 years.

 6. New Treatment for HER2-Positive Breast Cancer

 Some people may worry they’ll receive a placebo (sugar pill) during a clinical trial.
 In clinical studies for cancer, you will at minimum receive the standard-of-care effective treatment for your cancer type.
-If there is a chance you might receive a placebo, you’ll be informed of this possibility.
+If there’s a chance you might receive a placebo, you’ll be informed.

 Partnering With Your Doctor